iam4x/isomorphic-flux-boilerplate/README.md

 We have an utility to generate severals routes for the same component (see `app/utils/localized-routes.js`).

 Use the same logic as localized string, declare the localized routes into `app/routes.js` and into your `data/{lang}` file.

+## Progressive web app approach

+We have included a service worker set-up using `sw-precache-webpack-plugin` into the boilerplate so your assets generated with webpack would get proxied to your users via service worker if it is available in the browser (see service worker browser support).
+Meaning faster loading times, offline support and many more.
+This only works in production mode, you can change the behavior though.
+More information on service workers could be found here: [here](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers)

 ## Async data-fetching